Construction Prompts (AI Agent Templates)¶

 Worked examples (each prompt, in action)¶

-The 7GUIs example series and the login example demonstrate every prompt in working code (each example sits alongside its own *.spec.cjs Playwright smoke test):
+The 7GUIs example series and the login example demonstrate every prompt in working code (the examples/ tree is test-free per examples/README.md; real-regression coverage lives in the substrate contract tests, the framework gates, and adapter-level smoke tests):

 | Prompt | Example |